 Yosemite’s distinctive AAA four-diamond hotel is known for its stunning interior design and architecture, acting as the perfect complement to the beauty of the park.
 While your tour may only be for the day, it’s worth visiting the hotel for a picture or two.
 Stop off at the gift shop before you leave, and take home your own slice of Yosemite memorabilia.

 The first waterfall most visitors see at Yosemite National Park is Bridalveil Falls, which plunges 620 feet.
-The waterfall flows all year round - during the spring, the spray can be strong enough to get onlookers wet, so make sure you wear the appropriate attire.
+The waterfall flows all year round, and during the spring the spray can be strong enough to get onlookers wet, so make sure you wear the appropriate attire.

 Mirror Lake is actually a large pool in Tenaya Creek and is particularly popular because the base of Half Dome shines against it and creates picturesque reflections.
 Mirror Lake is also one of Yosemite’s most popular swimming spots.
 There’s not much climbing to get to the lake, making it a perfect destination for novice hikers.

 Those who go on Yosemite National Park tours from San Francisco for the views should head to Tunnel View Outlook.
 Here, you can marvel at the most famous sights of Yosemite Valley.
 Expect to see El Capitan and Bridalveil Fall, plus Half Dome in the background.

 As one of the largest high-elevation meadows in the Sierra Nevada, Tuolumne Meadows sits at 8,600 feet.
 To access it, you need to pass some of the roadless wilderness known in the United States.
 Tuolumne Rivers is part of the meadows and was declared a Wild and Scenic River by US Congress in 1984.